Skip to content

 EMULATE=4 npm run watch thing

-Running node client on a network
+Running Node.js clients on a network

 sh